opencog/docker/opencog/README.md

     * To list the available options use `-h`
 -->

-3. The following is required only if you want to use docker-compose setup that is described below
+3. The following is required only if you want to use `docker-compose` setup that is described below.
+You only need to do this once, or repeat it when updating.

    ```
-   # The following is required only the first time or when updating
    sudo pip install -U docker-compose
    ```

 4. Run docker using whichever setup you are accustomed to.
-If you want to use docker-compose, follow the steps below, as per your type of development.
-   The docker-compose setup enables you to persist changes you make on the opencog repos, from within the container, to your host OS, even when you choose to remove the containers.
+If you want to use `docker-compose`, follow the steps below, as per your type of development.
+The `docker-compose` setup enables you to persist changes you make on the opencog repos, from within the container, to your host OS, even when you choose to remove the containers.

 ### Windows
 1. Follow the instruction